octopusthink/octopusthink.com/src/content/pages/about.md

 You shouldn't need to compromise on the things you believe just to keep the lights on.
 We are advocates of inclusive design, fans of open source, and we believe that technology is a tool to make the world a better place.

-- We believe that accessibility, beauty, and usability should co-exist.
+- We believe that accessibility, beauty, and usability co-exist.
 - We aim for transparency, clarity, and openness.
 - We are advocates for inclusive design and open source.
-- We leave our egos at the door.
+- We leave our egos at the door and are pragmatic; not dogmatic.
-- We improve with every project.
+- We improve with every project and love to pass on what we're learned.

 Are you making the world a better place?
 We offer a 15% discount for charities, non-profits, and open-source work.

 ## Hire us

 Have an idea you want to build?
 Maybe you need some extra resources to join your existing team?
-[Drop us a line and we'll talk.](/contact)
+Drop us a line and we'll talk.

+[contact link/button]